-Section 9.0 briefly describes the concepts and methodology applied to rating Facility contrast through the process of evaluating photo-simulations.
-Because a landscape plan is proposed for the Facility (see Plan 7A Attachment 7 for the abbreviated landscape plan and Appendix 5-2 for the full landscape plan), simulations illustrating representative views of the Facility with 5-year vegetative landscaping were rated against the existing condition photograph (see Attachment 4).
+Section 9.0 of the VIA briefly describes the concepts and methodology applied to rating Facility contrast through the process of evaluating photo-simulations.
+Because a landscape plan is proposed for the Facility (see Plan 7A Attachment 7 of the VIA for the abbreviated landscape plan and Appendix 5-2 for the full landscape plan), simulations illustrating representative views of the Facility with 5-year vegetative landscaping were rated against the existing condition photograph (see Attachment 4 of the VIA).
 The evaluation is completed to examine the potential screening effects of proposed vegetation under a reasonable timeframe of 5 years post-construction when suitable time is provided for tree and plant maturation.
-Please refer to Section 11.0 for more information regarding visual impact minimization and mitigation strategies for the Facility.
+Please refer to Section 11.0 of the VIA for more information regarding visual impact minimization and mitigation strategies for the Facility.

-To complete the visual impact ratings, three professional panelists with landscape architectural experience evaluated and rated the simulations against the existing condition photograph using the visual impact rating methodology described in Section 9.0.
+To complete the visual impact ratings, three professional panelists with landscape architectural experience evaluated and rated the simulations against the existing condition photograph using the visual impact rating methodology described in Section 9.0 of the VIA.
 Panelist 1 have been trained in the field of landscape architecture, and Panelists 2 and 3 are a landscape designer.
 All three individuals are experienced evaluators and have completed ratings on previous solar facility applications.

 Instructions on how to use the visual forms were provisioned and the intention of each rating category was explained to the panelists.
 Detailed information to facilitate the rating evaluation was supplied to each panelist, this included the Facility location information and the respective location of each simulated view.
 The terrain and street view features available on the Google Earth platform also provided panelists the ability to discern if other residences or vegetation are present or in the vicinity while also allowing them to view different angles.
 The panelists then applied the contrast ratings singularly and independently without consultation with or from any other party.
-A full description of the methodology used in the rating process is available in Attachment 6, as well as panelist qualifications, and the completed evaluation forms for each simulated VP.
+A full description of the methodology used in the rating process is available in Attachment 6 of the VIA, as well as panelist qualifications, and the completed evaluation forms for each simulated VP.

-Table 10 below summarizes and averages the final rating scores completed by the rating panelists for Part 1 Visual Contrast, Part 2 Viewpoint Sensitivity, and Part 3 Existing Scenic Quality.
-For example, as illustrated in Table 10, VP 16 was identified as having a moderate visual contrast rating, a weak viewer sensitivity rating, and a weak scenic quality rating.
+Table 8-8 below summarizes and averages the final rating scores completed by the rating panelists for Part 1 Visual Contrast, Part 2 Viewpoint Sensitivity, and Part 3 Existing Scenic Quality.
+For example, as illustrated in Table 8-8, VP 16 was identified as having a moderate visual contrast rating, a weak viewer sensitivity rating, and a weak scenic quality rating.

-Table 10.
+Table 8-8.
 Visual Impact Rating Results